 The theology of the early Church was very much centered on the communal aspect of the Church.
 The gospel forms a community and to depart from this community was to depart from the faith and the Church.
 Early Christians were not willing to die in order to retain their belief but to retain the Christian community at large: God’s Church.
 There was no faith apart from the Church!
 These Christians had to stand for their faith in front of the pagan emperors for what they were doing, not so much as to what they were thinking or even praying.
 The pagan emperors would allow them to believe whatever they wanted, but they had to be sure the Christians were not a direct threat to their pagan culture, so they demanded that they profess in public that other gods were worthy to be honored in their life.

-In the early Roman Empire community and all organized life revolved around what certain gods could do for the people to give them what they believed they needed to survive.
+In the early Roman Empire, community and all organized life revolved around what certain gods could do for the people to give them what they believed they needed to survive.
 When a new group comes along and says that there is another God, one that is bigger and better, the Romans immediately begin to feel threatened.
-The last things they wanted was their community being taken from them by a foreign God.
+The last thing the Romans wanted was their community being taken from them by this foreign God of Christianity.
 The message of the early Christians was that of exclusivity!
-The Christian God was the one to sustain all life and culture, even into eternity, and there was no room for other gods/beliefs to operate within this economy.
+The Christian God was the one to sustain all life and culture, even into eternity, and, according to the Christians, there was no room for other gods/beliefs to operate within this economy.

 A few decades after the death and resurrection of Christ, the Roman emperor, Nero, offered the Church to place Jesus as one of the many gods’ within the public sphere, giving them freedom from much of the persecution of that time.
 The Church completely rejected this offer.
 The reason the Church rejected this offer from the emperor is that the Church did not believe in sharing their culture with other gods.
 They chose to remain within the catacombs, within their own culture that was completely exclusive to other gods.
 In the early Church community, there was only one God!